-In many Chapter 13 cases, it is difficult to pay off your Chapter 13 early.
-There are two possibilities though to get an early discharge by paying the claims in full or requesting a hardship discharge.
+In many Chapter 13 bankruptcy cases, it is difficult to pay off your Chapter 13 early.
+There are two possibilities to get an early discharge by paying the claims in full or requesting a hardship discharge.

 When you file a Chapter 13 bankruptcy case, you must complete a Means Test.
 The Means Test determines your median income.
 Median income is calculated based on your average monthly income for the six months before filing bankruptcy.
-If your median income is above the state median income for a household with the same number of people as your household, you must propose a 60-month plan.
+If your median income is above the state median income for a household with the same number of people, you must propose a 60-month plan.
 If your median income is below the state median income, the minimum number of months for your Chapter 13 plan is 36 months.

-Chapter 13 bankruptcy cases are designed so that debtors (the individuals filing for bankruptcy relief) pay the maximum amount they can afford toward their unsecured debts.
+Chapter 13 bankruptcy cases are designed so debtors (the individuals filing for bankruptcy relief) pay the amount they can afford toward their unsecured debts.
 However, a debtor rarely pays the unsecured creditors in full.
 In most cases, a debtor pays a small percentage of the debts owed to unsecured creditors.
 For that reason, paying off a Chapter 13 case early is complicated.